 Let’s be honest, Los Angeles is a city that sets beauty and wellness trends and holds them to a high standard (like, really high).
 Currently, L.A. is burgeoning with nail salons that not only offer the very best manicures and pedicures, but that will also inspire some serious décor pinning.
-(We’re speaking from first-hand experience.
-Have you seen the neutral color scheme at Olive & June?).
-From all-natural and non-harmful products to nail designs that we think would require a fine art degree and one of a kind, these are a few of the reasons digital influencers, celebrities, and boss babes like Alli Webb adore these salons.
+(We’re speaking from first-hand experience).
+From all-natural and non-harmful products to nail designs that are one of a kind and might very well require a fine art degree, these are a few of the reasons digital influencers, celebrities, and boss babes like Alli Webb adore these salons.

 Kombucha on tap, Henna tattoos, and polish suggestions based on a weekly tarot card reading are only a few of the offerings at Base Coat.
 This non-toxic nail salon is located in DTLA’s Arts District—with a second L.A. location opening this spring on Fairfax.
 All of its products are natural, vegan, gluten- and cruelty-free, scented with essential oils, and protected by plant-based preservatives.
 In addition to the launch of a full line of Base Coat products, including soy polish remover and a calming salt soak, the salon introduced a non-harmful (breathable) alternative to gel manicures and pedicures.
-Instead of UV, Base Coat uses a LED light to dry the gel polish and a steam-off machine to remove them.
+Instead of UV, Base Coat uses an LED light to dry the gel polish and a steam-off machine to remove them.
 Founded by three female entrepreneurs, the salon is all about girl power.
 On selling primarily local and women-owned retail, co-founder Tran Wills says, “We need to support women financially.
 Our way of doing that is by buying, selling, and promoting them.”
-The price for a gel manicure is $50 (includes gel removal) and $60 for a gel pedicure (includes gel removal).
+The price for a classic manicure, called the Base Coat, is $40, and $50 for a pedicure.

 Jessica The Clinic

 Over the last 40 years, Jessica The Clinic (the first-ever nail-only salon) has been a natural nail go-to for celebrities.
 Drew Barrymore, Sarah Jessica Parker, Jessica Alba, and Kate Bosworth are a few of the A-listers who have their nails painted here.
-The space—in its original Sunset Plaza location—underwent a 14-month renovation, which was completed last year.
+The space—in its original Sunset Plaza location—underwent a 14-month renovation, which was completed in 2018.
 With the help of interior designer Jeffrey Hitchcock, founder Jessica Vartoughian opted for a modern look with white walls, and fluorescent pink accents.
 Services include a nail analysis and a solution-based treatment for healthy nails.
-The Jessica Signature “Nail Cultivation” is $35 and a Zenspa Pedicure is $40.
+The Jessica Signature “Nail Cultivation” is $40 and a Zenspa Pedicure is $45.